Technical Support for Antennas & Related Gear

 VSWR Explained:

-Voltage Standing Wave Ratio (VSWR) is a key Indicator of antenna performance (along with gain/dBi): The lower the VSWR, the more efficient the antenna.
+Voltage Standing Wave Ratio (VSWR) is a crucial Indicator of antenna performance (along with gain/dBi): The lower the VSWR, the more efficient the antenna.

 • VSWR and return loss are two parameters used to determine whether an antenna is effectively impedance-matched internally and to the antenna cable or connectors (line of signal transmission) it is connected to.